LLNL/Abmarl/docs/src/overview.rst

 Analyzing
 ---------

-The simulation and trainer can also be loaded into a script for post-processing via the ``analyze`` command.
-The analysis script must implement the following function:
+The simulation and trainer can also be loaded into an analysis script for post-processing via the ``analyze`` command.
+The analysis script must implement the following `run` function.
+Below is an example that can serve as a starting point.

 .. code-block:: python